qkm2000/sc4001-project/results.md

 ## v5

 Data:\
-Model was trained on a 4% sample of URL dataset.csv
+Model was trained on a 2% sample of all the datasets we have combined together

 Classifier head:
 ```